 According to a newspaper article published in the Rome-News Tribune on February 17, 1980, one private’s pay was eventually increased to a “whopping” $30.00 a month, a massive increase for those used to being paid just a third of that amount.

 World War I

 World War I was a brutal conflict, featuring trench warfare, bloody battles and the introduction of poison gas.
-Those serving in Europe received varied salaries based on the number of years they’d served.
+Troops serving in Europe received varied salaries based on the number of years they’d been enlisted.
 For example, a private in their first year of service earned $30.00 a month, while corporals received a salary of $36.00.

 A full list of pay for each section of the Army, as well as the salary increases for each year of service, can be found here.

-On top of their monthly salary, service members were also provided life insurance through the War Risk Insurance Program.
+On top of their monthly salaries, troops were also provided life insurance through the War Risk Insurance Program.
 This was due to commercial insurance companies either charging higher premiums for soldiers or excluding protection against the hazards of war.